-Before 9/11, the world bank launched an initiative to bridge the gap between the world of religion and the world of development.
+Before 9/11, the world bank launched an initiative to bridge the gap between the world of religion and development.
 It was stimulated primarily by tensions, around structure adjustments, and various issues that were spurred by a shared passion for development.
-A sharp opposition jolted the initiative and encouraged curiosity to uncover what were the sources of anxieties and concerns.
+A sharp opposition jolted the initiative and encouraged curiosity to uncover the sources of anxieties and concerns.
 Most are still relevant today.
-It highlighted a widespread reality that religion is part of the problem as well as part of the solution.
+It highlighted a widespread reality that religion is part of the problem and part of the solution.
 Equally, many see development institutions as unreliable, especially with their different mandates and roles.

 Eighty-five percent of the world’s population has some religious affiliation [PU Center].
-This large percentage tells us that the issue is complex, and if we don’t appreciate this complexity of religions, the world is in trouble.
+This large percentage tells us that the issue is complex, and if we do not appreciate this complexity of religions, the world is in trouble.
 The faith sector is interdependent on civil society but not part of it.
 It is a set of compound institutions.
-Although the need for religious literacy is settled because it is crucial to work with Shia or Sunni, Sikh, or Hindu to have some grasp of how these institutions function and how it fits within the countryside, religious literacy is hard to define.
+Although the need for religious literacy is settled because it is crucial to work with Shia or Sunni, Sikh, or Hindu to grasp how these institutions function and how it fits within the countryside, religious literacy is hard to define.

 To operate in any country or sector, we need to look at the whole religious landscape parallel with the development agenda, without favoritism.
 It should be part of the country mapping surveys, showing how the religious institutions work, what it might look like, and how they come together.
 A recognized strategy is to start with a practical program to get their engagement.
-In Senegal, for example, looking at the whole religious landscape with a practical program in the context, across the francophone African countries, involved religious communities in a serious dialogue about family welfare and planning issues.
-In Morocco and Sudan, in the context of an educational and childcare program, the faith communities and their networks were influential in underserviced areas – unreachable by international agencies–to advocate for girls’ education and advancing human capital development.
+For example, in Senegal, looking at the whole religious landscape with a practical program in the context, across the francophone African countries, involved religious communities in a serious dialogue about family welfare and planning issues.
+In Morocco and Sudan, in an educational and childcare program, the faith communities and their networks were influential in underserviced areas – unreachable by international agencies–to advocate for girls’ education and advance human capital development.
 There are remarkable success stories and mixed experiences.
 The bottom line is that there is potential for what we can achieve together today.
-Faith actors don’t want to be instrumentalized for someone else’s development program; although, they are usually willing to collaborate for joint action on community priorities, particularly for the most vulnerable.
+Faith actors do not want to be instrumentalized for someone else’s development program.
+However, they are usually willing to collaborate for joint action on community priorities, particularly for the most vulnerable.

 The growing international concern with freedom of religion and belief is a central focus in U.S. policies since 1998.
-When the world bank reviewed the safeguard policy, there was a discussion on whether it would be feasible to look at religious freedom as part of the safeguard policies.
-The conclusion was that it was far too complicated for the bank to be involved, and it’s very political.
-But we can’t ignore that this is a central issue, not only for the U.S. government but for a number of the European governments which are in the process of assessing first what is religious freedom, and what are violations, because frightening data indicates that breach of religious freedom, varying from prosecutions to genocide, is increasing.
+When the world bank reviewed the safeguarding policy, there was a discussion on whether it would be feasible to look at religious freedom as part of the safeguard policies.
+The conclusion was that it was far too complicated for the bank to be involved, and it is very political.
+However, we cannot ignore that this is a central issue, not only for the U.S. government but for a number of the European governments which are in the process of assessing first what is religious freedom, and what are violations, because frightening data indicates that breach of religious freedom, varying from prosecutions to genocide, is increasing.
 It is affecting more of the world’s population.

 An open dialogue is needed to work effectively with faith actors in a sustainable way.
 It is not enough to supply technical training or spiritual reflection alone, or even a mix of these two.
-Once we recognize the complex challenges we face, we should establish a strategy to identify both the knowledge that religious communities have the issues, the areas of disagreements, and conversions and the possible areas of working together.
+Once we recognize the complex challenges we face, we should establish a strategy to identify both the knowledge that religious communities have the issues, the areas of disagreements, conversions, and possibly working together.